monster-js/monster-js/docs/router/route-guard.md

 # Route Guards

-Route guards in Weco JS allow you to control navigation by adding checks before a route is activated or deactivated.
+Route guards in Monster JS allow you to control navigation by adding checks before a route is activated or deactivated.
 They are useful for tasks such as authentication, authorization, or preventing users from navigating away from a page that hasn't been saved.

 This section covers how to define and apply route guards to protect routes and ensure that certain conditions are met before navigation occurs.

 ## 1. Introduction to Route Guards

-Weco JS provides two types of guards:
+Monster JS provides two types of guards:

 * `canActivate`: A guard that determines whether a route can be activated.
 * `canDeactivate`: A guard that determines whether a route can be deactivated.